docker/docs/content/storage/_index.md

   _data volumes_, which write directly to the host filesystem.

-Docker has two options for containers to store files on the host machine, so that the files are persisted even after the container stops: _volumes_, and _bind mounts_.
+Docker has two options for containers to store files on the host machine, so that the files are persisted even after the container stops: volumes, and bind mounts.

 Docker also supports containers storing files in-memory on the host machine.
 Such files are not persisted.
-If you're running Docker on Linux, _tmpfs mount_ is used to store files in the host's system memory.
+If you're running Docker on Linux, `tmpfs` mount is used to store files in the host's system memory.
-If you're running Docker on Windows, _named pipe_ is used to store files in the host's system memory.
+If you're running Docker on Windows, named pipe is used to store files in the host's system memory.

-Keep reading for more information about persisting data or taking advantage of in-memory files.

 ## Choose the right type of mount